BBVA/devstack/README.md

 ## Devstack configuration

-People who have launched a devstack VM know that there are a lot of variables.
+People who have launched a devstack VM know that there are a lot of variables or configuartions.
-We have tried collect almost all services and plugins in the YAML file and simplify the use of them.
+We have tried collect almost all services and simplify the use of them.

 Devstack configuration is defined under the entry ***devstack*** in the YAML file.